Oslo: Demographics

 In 2013, 40% of Oslo's primary school pupils were registered as having a first language other than Norwegian or Sami.
 The western part of the city is predominantly ethnic Norwegian, with several schools having less than 5% pupils with an immigrant background.
 The eastern part of Oslo is more mixed, with some schools up to 97% of immigrant background.
-Schools are also increasingly divided by ethnicity, with white flight being present in some of the northeastern suburbs of the city.
 In the borough of Groruddalen in 2008 for instance, the ethnic Norwegian population decreased by 1,500, while the immigrant population increased by 1,600.

+As of 2022, immigrants of non-Western origin and their children enumerated 164,824, and made up an estimated 24% of Oslo's population.

+Immigrants of Western origin and their children enumerated 71,858, and made up an estimated 10% of the city's population.
+Immigrants made up a total of 35% of Oslo's population in 2022.

 Oslo has numerous religious communities.
 In 2019, 48.7% of the population were members of the Church of Norway, lower than the national average of 69.9%.
 Members of other Christian denominations make up 8.4% of the population.
 Islam was followed by 9.5% and Buddhism by 0.6% of the population.
 Adherents of other religions formed 1.1% of the population.
 Life stance communities, mainly the Norwegian Humanist Association, were represented by 2.8% of the population.
 28.9% of the Oslo population were unaffiliated with any religion or life stance community.